13.8 C

 Spherical Aberration and Bokeh

 The relationship between spherical aberration correction and smoother bokeh is rooted in how a lens focuses light and handles out-of-focus areas.
-Spherical aberration occurs when light rays passing through a lens do not converge at the same point after refraction, causing a blur or a reduction in sharpness, especially in the image’s out-of-focus areas.
+Spherical aberration occurs when light rays passing through a lens do not converge to a single point after refraction, causing blur or reduced sharpness, especially in the image’s out-of-focus areas.

 Impact of Spherical Aberration on Bokeh